 At A Glance

-Krona is the local currency in Iceland.
+- Krona is the local currency in Iceland.
 It is recommended that you buy and sell krona in Iceland, where you will get the best exchange rate.
 Most business accept credit cards.
 Credit cards are also accepted by taxis and souvenir stands, so you really don't need to carry a lot of cash with you.
 Keep in mind that this country can get expensive, so here are some tips for budgeting in Iceland.

 The Gullfoss Waterfall: Also called Golden Falls, this 32 meter high double waterfall is found along the White River.
 It is typically largest in the summer when the rains and glacial runoff are at their peak.
 It's also the largest volume waterfall in Europe.
 You can drive yourself to the falls, or take one of the many tours along the Golden Circle.

 Geysir: This hot spring is the namesake for all geysers around the globe.
 It's also one of the most popular destinations in the country.
 Nearby are several other geysers which erupt more frequently, as well as some impressively colored hot pools.